open-telemetry/opentelemetry-specification/specification/context/context.md

 - A `Token` that was returned by a previous call to attach a `Context`.

-The API optionally CAN return a value used to check whether the operation was successful or not.
+The API MAY return a value used to check whether the operation was successful or not.